 As part of Pollinator Partnership's liquidity management, it goal is to main cash and shortterm investments on hand to meet 90 days of normal operating expense, which on average is \$300,000.
-In addition, any cash in excess of the daily requirements is invested in shortterm investments, CD's, or money market funds.
+In addition, any cash in excess of the daily requirements is invested in market funds.